-How Much Should You Pay An Amazon Influencer
+How Much Should You Pay an Amazon Influencer?
+[GUIDE]

-Even though Influencer Marketing is a decades-old industry in eCommerce now, a quick Google Search will reveal there is no industry standard on how much to pay Influencers.
+Even though Influencer Marketing is a decades-old industry in eCommerce now, it can still be confusing to determine how much to pay Amazon Influencers.

 Amazon Influencers are all unique independent businesses that invest significant time, money and other resources/opportunity cost in understanding the algorithms and growing their audiences on their platforms.
 They look to recoup those costs, as any business would, via brand deals, promotional opportunities, commissions and more.